AdamBoley/C-Sharp/README.md

 ### An existing project

 To get started with .NET Core CLI on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.

+## Notes

+This is Gitpod's repository for C# files.
+It includes all the configurations required to run C# files.

+Run a C# file like so:
+- `dotnet run`

+### Basics

+#### Variables

+Variables must be given a data type when they are declared:
+- string some-text
+- int a-number

+Variables are named using camelCase

+Variables can be injected into strings via template literals.
+To do so, use the same syntax as JS - a $ before the string and {} to enclose the variable inside

+#### In-built functions

+Console.WriteLine("") prints some text to the console

+Console.ReadLine() awaits input some the user.
+This must be assigned to a variable